Huegoxaga/notes/java/android.md

 ### Layout Editor

-- The Layout Editor enables you to quickly build layouts by dragging UI elements into a visual design editor instead of writing layout XML by hand
+- The Layout Editor enables you to quickly build layouts by dragging UI elements around a visual design editor instead of writing layout XML by hand
 - The Layout Editor appears when opening an `XML` layout file
-- It works well with `ConstraintLayout`

 #### Palette

-- Contains various views and view groups that you can drag into your layout.
+- Contains various views and view groups that you can drag into your layout
+- After files for fragment is created, the layout widget is available under `Common Views` and is ready to be dragged into the layout editor

 #### Component Tree

-- Shows the hierarchy of components in your layout.
+- Shows the hierarchy of components in your layout
+- Right click a layout element inside the component tree, `Convert view...` can convert between different layout types
+- Right click on `LinearLayout` in the component tree, from the first item select `convert orientation` to vonvert layout between vertical and horizontal(default)

 #### Toolbar